A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Sensitivity study of the MR-EKF parameters

 A PMM was reported to affect the bias in state estimation many times in the literature.
 This holds for Kalman filtering \cite{Gopalakrishnan.2011,Li.2004}, MHE \cite{Tuveri.2023,Bae.2021} and even observers with analytically proven global convergence \cite{Tatiraju.1999}.
 Depending on the parameter sensitivity of model predictions, highly influencial parameters could be jointly estimated along with the states \cite{Li.2004}.
 However, even for numerically advanced approaches, and particularly for structural PMM, persistent biases may remain \cite{Bae.2021,Li.2004,Tuveri.2023}.

-\subsubsection{Initial state estimation error}
+\subsection{Initial state estimation error}

-Fig.~\ref{fig:res:diff_init_error_y} shows the MR-EKF estimates for varying initial state error $\hat x_0$, where perturbations $\Delta x_0$ from ground truth were chosen according to Tab.~\ref{tab:initial_estimate}.
+Fig.~\ref{fig:res:diff_init_error_y} shows the MR-EKF estimates for varying initial state error $\hat x_0$, where perturbations $\Delta x_0$ from ground truth were chosen according to Table~\ref{tab:initial_estimate}.

-The different initial values manifest in slightly different trajectories of methane production, which is most evident upon high feeding events (e.g., during day 2, cf. magnification of \chfour production in Fig.~\ref{fig:res:diff_init_error_y}).
+The different initial values manifest in slightly different trajectories of \chfour production, which is most evident upon high feeding events (e.g., during day 2, cf. the inset of \chfour production in Fig.~\ref{fig:res:diff_init_error_y}).
 The tuning otherwise inclines towards strong smoothing, such that the model predictions during time updates clearly dominate the data-based corrections during measurement updates.

-The clearly different pH trajectories in Fig.~\ref{fig:res:diff_init_error_y} can be attributed to the different initial states\footnote{The relative initial errors in ionic mass concentrations translate into clearly higher molar concentrations of total cations, Eq.~\eqref{eq:R3-Core:SHPlus}, thus lifting the pH towards higher initial values.} (cf. Tab.~\ref{tab:initial_estimate}) mostly of IN, as well the slow convergence of IN relative to AC.
+The clearly different pH trajectories in Fig.~\ref{fig:res:diff_init_error_y} can be attributed to different initial states\footnote{The relative initial errors in ionic mass concentrations translate into clearly higher molar concentrations of total cations, Eq.~\eqref{eq:R3-Core:SHPlus}, which lifts the pH towards higher initial values.} (cf. Table~\ref{tab:initial_estimate}) mostly of IN, and the slow convergence of IN relative to AC.

-The slow convergence of IN has already been observed for the three previously altered MR-EKF parameters, and is rooted in the tuning and the applied variable structure measurements \cite{Kramer.2005}.
-The higher the initial state error, the larger the innovations, and the stronger subsequent corrections at measurement returns, cf. magnification in the subplot for IN concentration.
+The slow convergence of IN has already been observed for the three previously altered MR-EKF parameters, and is rooted in the tuning and the variable structure measurements considered \cite{Kramer.2005}.
+The higher the initial state error, the larger the innovations, and the stronger subsequent corrections at returns, cf. the inset in the subplot for IN concentration.
 Again, the sign of the innovation at the sample time is critical for the direction of the correction.